Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 He is a blood brother of Hugo Chavez.

-In other words, in South America, the era of Reagan really is over, thanks to the Democrats.
+In other words, in South America, the era of Reagan really is over thanks to the Democrats.

-Even while he's nationalizing things, our guy can't figure it out.
+Our guy can't figure it out.

 If you're paying attention to the housing market, you might want to consider a possibility.

-Might want to consider that one of the real objectives of the regime is to just do away with the concept of home ownership.
+You might want to consider that one of the real objectives of the regime is to just do away with the concept of home ownership.

-And I think when you hear the regime talking about eliminating the deduction for home mortgage interest, uh when you hear other urban policies that they come up with, and you hear them talking very, very, very softly now, but you hear them talking about the advantages of renting.
+And I think when you hear the regime talking about eliminating the deduction for home mortgage interest, when you hear other urban policies that they come up with, and you hear them talking very, very, very softly now, but you hear them talking about the advantages of renting.

 I think there is an attack on the premise of homeownership.